twanvl/graph-cluster/README.md

 Introduction
 ------------

 This program uses a local search optimization to find an approximately optimal clustering of a undirected graph according to some objective function.
 Many different objectives are supported.
 There are bindings for octave and MATLAB.

 Formally, the problem that is solved is to find a clustering C of the nodes in a graph that minimizes the loss
     loss(C) = f(sum_{c ∈ C} g(c))

+The optimization method is the one developed by Blondel et.al. \[2], and also used by \[1] and \[3].

 Installation
 ------------